 Minimally invasive spinal fusion surgery — what to expect after surgery

 As you read through what to expect following your minimally invasive spinal fusion, we encourage you to contact us with any questions.
-Our care team is here to help make sure you heal properly and efficiently after your surgery.

 - Difficulty breathing